slinusc/bench360/README.md

 Bench360 includes a workload controller that simulates different deployment scenarios:
 - 🧵 Single-stream
 - 📦 Offline batch
-- 🌐 Multi-user server (with Poisson query arrivals)
+- 🌐 Multi-user server (with Poisson multi thread query arrivals)

 Engines like **vLLM**, **TGI**, **SGLang**, and **LMDeploy** can be tested under identical conditions.